PubInv/tetrobot/index.md

 Although the turret joint is a valuale embodiment, it may be possible to build a larger version of the magnet-and-ball-bearing system known as "Geo Mag".
 Nothing is stopping us from testing this but the time it takes to develop mounts that holds magnets and mount to the Firgelli actuators.

+Note: This has been done.
+The results were that it works---but it does not scale up well.
+It probably does scale down well, however, but we are no longer researching that.

 ### Explore more numerous tetrahedral Gluss systems

 Our immediate plans are to build a 5-tetrahedron Glussbot and explore if it can crawl faster than the 3-Tet system.
 However, we could build and control significantly larger systems.

+Note: We currently have built a 7-tetradra Glussbot system.

 ### Build a very small Glussbot